Skip to main content

 A topic which came up repeatedly in conversations around solar was the risk of forced labour entering supply chains, particularly given the Chinese province of Xinjiang’s dominance in the world’s production of polysilicon and the region’s alleged close ties with forced labour.
 Even when not directly sourcing from the region, trusts were rightly concerned that their supply chains may become “contaminated” with goods produced using forced labour.

 Whilst the trusts were keen to stress the importance of engaging with suppliers rather than simply terminating contracts, they all mentioned a blacklist of companies which they would not work with due to near-certain links to the region.
 Beyond that, we heard that due diligence was key to being comfortable around traceability, and often required some creativity and perseverance.
 For instance, in addition to including no forced labour within contractual obligations, we heard of the importance of direct engagement with suppliers.
 This included conversations with CEOs, as well as in-person audits (both formal and informal).
-Despite sensitivities, in general it was felt that by asking the right questions and investing the time, trusts could "quickly gather who you wouldn't want to engage [as a partner]"
+Despite sensitivities, in general it was felt that by asking the right questions and investing the time, trusts could “quickly gather who you wouldn’t want to engage [as a partner]”.

 Although particularly pertinent in solar, forced labour was also identified as a risk in other industries including the battery supply chain.
-Harmony Energy Income Trust (HEIT) example had identified it as a "key focus" and has included forced labour as a key engagement point as part of their supplier selection and monitoring process.
+Harmony Energy Income Trust (HEIT) for example had identified it as a “key focus” and has included forced labour as a key engagement point as part of their supplier selection and monitoring process.

 Partnerships and "collective leverage"

 Given the systemic nature of many of these challenges, our holdings were keen to use their influence to drive change at a sector-wide level.
-Partnerships and collaborations were referenced as a key tool to exert "collective leverage"- something we very much advocate for.
+Partnerships and collaborations were referenced as a key tool to exert “collective leverage” – something we very much advocate for.
 We heard of some interesting initiatives and were particularly inspired by the work Greencoat Renewables is leading with Solar Energy UK, which seeks to emulate the model which brought traceability to the gold value chain and implement it within the polysilicon supply chain.

 It was also interesting to hear from Bluefield Solar that, following the US import ban on goods from the Xinjiang region, the EU bloc has growing influence in the Chinese solar market.
 For this reason, engagement as part of the European lobby group to set expectations around traceability was something several of our holdings were dedicating significant resource to.